Retrospect and Prospect

 The emerging economy slowdown is troubling because this economic bloc – especially China – has been the chief motor of world growth since the financial crisis erupted.
 Since 2008, China has accounted for close to half of world growth.
 Yet the emerging economies could have trouble reviving their exportled growth model given the difficulties in the North Atlantic.
 This means that to sustain growth they will have to encourage domestic demand instead.

 We believe they will probably manage such a re balancing successfully.
-After all, they have massive infrastructure needs (even China), large domestic savings to finance those needs, increasingly sophisticated credit markets to channel funds from those with spare savings to those with a dExport Finance Australiaiency, and a rapidly growing middle class engaging in discretionary spending.
+After all, they have massive infrastructure needs (even China), large domestic savings to finance those needs, increasingly sophisticated credit markets to channel funds from those with spare savings, and a rapidly growing middle class engaging in discretionary spending.
 Already, there are signs in many economies of healthy growth in consumer and investment spending.

 Still, it is likely that the rebalancing could entail some slowdown.
 We argued earlier this year that supply-side constraints, particularly a growing scarcity of labour, would lower China’s potential growth rate.